hankbao/libreboot/docs/hcl/gm45_remove_me.md

 0xBABA"*

 In honour of the song *Baba O'Reilly* by *The Who* apparently.
-We're not making this stuff up\...
+We're not making this stuff up...

 0x3ABA, 0x34BA, 0x40BA and more have been observed in the main Gbe regions on the X200 factory.rom dumps.
 The checksums of the backup